-The Company's cash reserves will not be sufficient for the Company to fully fund its existing European Phase I/II clinical trial with L-DOS47 in Poland and the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.
+The Company's cash reserves will not be sufficient for the Company to initiate its planned US Phase I, or, if approved, Canadian Phase I, clinical trials, or to fully fund its existing European Phase I/II clinical trial with L-DOS47 in Poland and the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.
 Although the Company has taken various cost cutting measures and cost-deferral initiatives and will continue to do so where possible, such cost cutting measures and cost-deferral initiatives will be limited and will not obviate the need for additional financing and there can be no assurance that additional financing can be obtained in a timely manner or at all.